pseudopulse/ChaoticSkills/README.md

 Offensive Microbots (Passive) - Gain 3 combatant microbots that fire slowing lasers at nearby enemies for 160% damage, and one alongside you for 360% damage

-Gaze of the Void (Primary) - Unleash a barrage of void missiles for 70% damage each.
-Requires time to spin up and spin down.
-50% slow on self when active
+Gaze of the Void (Primary) - Charge up and fire a devastating blast of slowing v??oid sp??ikes for 12x100% damage.

 ## Commando
 SFG-900 (Primary) - Stunning.
 Launch a slow-moving energy ball for 700% damage.